 This report details and interprets the results from the three methods (site based visitor surveys, targeting workshops and online recreational use questionnaires).
+The spring results from the first onsite survey season were previously published as an interim report (Griffiths et al., 2016b).
+This report provides these results and the final seasonal and aggregated survey information.

-2. On-site visitor survey
+8 On-site visitor survey

-2.1 Rationale
+8.1 Rationale